 Located in beautiful Griffith Park and given to the City of Los Angeles as a gift in 1896, the Greek Theater is an outdoor concert venue you must experience while staying in L.A.
 Though it can seat more than 6,000 patrons, you may never again enjoy such a truly intimate setting for listening to one of your favorite performers.
 Surrounded by trees, the space offers outstanding acoustics.
 Whether you prefer classical music, rock, easy listening or jazz, you'll love this place.
 Ticket prices vary widely and can often be somewhat expensive.
 Depending on the time of year, you'll probably want to bring along a sweater or jacket, since you'll be seated outdoors in a city that can get a bit chilly in the evenings.
 On show nights the box office remains open for 30 minutes before the show.

-Since its inception in 1961, Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art that span both history and geography.
-Today, the museum features particularly strong collections of Asian, Latin American, European, and American art, as well as a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
-With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its rich encyclopedic collection of more than 100,000 works.
-With this much to explore, it is ideal to spend an entire day at the museum.
+Since its inception in 1961, the Los Angeles County Museum of Art (LACMA) has been devoted to collecting works of art going back to ancient times.
+Today, the museum features exceptionally notable collections of Asian, Latin American, European, and American art and houses a contemporary museum on its campus, Broad Contemporary Art Museum (BCAM).
+With this expanded space for contemporary art, innovative collaborations with artists, and an ongoing transformation project, LACMA is creating a truly modern lens through which to view its comprehensive fine collection of more than 100,000 works.
+With this much to explore, it is an ideal spot to spend an entire day at the museum.

 Los Angeles Science Fantasy Society is a science fiction members-only club, that has its own set of laws.
 The club was originally founded in 1934 by Hugo Gernsback, and is today led by Forrest J. Ackerman, a legendary science fiction spokesperson.
 The club hosts two prestigious science fiction and fantasy conventions, namely, Loscon and Westercon.
 Meetings at this society primarily feature guest lectures and auctions of science fiction items.
 There is also a weekly forum called Neverending panel, that holds discussions on science fiction story plots and listens to fan suggestions.
 There are also regular events hosted, that invite scientists and science fiction writers, and there are also exhibitions held displaying a slew of sci-fi artwork.

-Bhagavad Gita Museum is truly a unique Los Angeles gem.
-Opened in 1977, this museum was opened to help teach visitors about the Bhagavad Gita, a 700-verse Hindu scripture calling for selfless action.
-You'll learn about the scripture through eleven large dioramas that depict colorful scenes.
+Bhagavad Gita Museum is a unique Los Angeles gem.
+Established in 1977, its aim was to teach visitors about the Bhagavad Gita, a 700-verse Hindu scripture calling for selfless action.
+You will gain an insight into the scriptures through eleven large dioramas that depict colorful scenes.
+Some of the awe-inspiring dioramas include the Changing Bodies diorama and the the Precarious Condition of the Living Entity diorama.
 You'll also see animatronics that help bring life to the story.
-Sign up for a guided tour and experience this one-of-a-kind museum for yourself.
+Sign up for a guided tour to gain a deeper insight into the museum exhibits.